The page has been translated by Gen AI.

 • Example: 192.168.x.x, 192.168.x.x/24

-• Example: Virutal Server, GPU Server, Bare Metal Server, Multi-node GPU Cluster, VPC Endpoint, PostgreSQL, MariaDB, MySQL, EPAS, Microsoft SQL Server
+• Examples: Virutal Server, GPU Server, Bare Metal Server, Multi-node GPU Cluster, VPC Endpoint, PostgreSQL, MariaDB, MySQL, EPAS, Microsoft SQL Server

-• Allowed when set, Cloud Functions service can load Java Runtime executable files stored in Object Storage
+• When set to Allow, the Cloud Functions service can retrieve Java Runtime executable files stored in Object Storage.

 Table.
 Access Control Items